HarmanSran/clothing/README.md

-# Clothing App

-Cross-platform mobile app for tracking clothing colours, length, and materials
+# Flutter Mini Apps

+Various Flutter apps I've built for learning purposes.

+Each branch contains a different working app.

+Some are based on challenges and templates from various bootcamps - see Readme in each branch for more information.

 ## Getting Started

 Built with Flutter.

+Switch to the desired branch.

 Open this folder as a project in Android Studio to get started.

-App source code is in `lib/` and app tests are in `test/`.